-A special ceremony was held at the Royal Society of Medicine on Tuesday 27 July to induct global leaders in medical science and healthcare as the Society’s new Honorary Fellows, and to formally inaugurate Professor Roger Kirby as President of the RSM.
+A special ceremony was held at the Royal Society of Medicine to induct global leaders in medical science and healthcare as the Society’s new Honorary Fellows.
+Professor Roger Kirby was also formally inaugurated as President of the RSM.

 Welcome to the July issue of RSM Engage, the digital magazine for members of the Royal Society of Medicine.